Support ASIHTTPRequest - make a donation!

 • Reachability.m (in the External/Reachability folder)

-2) Link against CFNetwork, SystemConfiguration, MobileCoreServices, CoreGraphics and zlib
+2) Link with CFNetwork, SystemConfiguration, MobileCoreServices, CoreGraphics and zlib

-Repeat the last two steps to add the following: SystemConfiguration.framework, MobileCoreServices.framework, CoreGraphics.framework and libz.1.2.3.dylib (this will probably be near the bottom of the list, if you're having trouble finding it).
+Repeat the last two steps to add the following: SystemConfiguration.framework, MobileCoreServices.framework, CoreGraphics.framework and libz.dylib.

 Using ASIHTTPRequest in a Mac OS X project